 Fruit Combinations: Chutney, Preserves & Desserts

-Fruit combinations can be enjoyed in Ayurvedic cuisine as chutneys and preserves.
+Fruit combinations can be enjoyed in Ayurvedic cuisine as chutneys, compotes, and preserves.
 Cooked fruits combine well with a wide range of spices such as cinnamon, fennel, dry-roasted ground cumin, ginger, and coriander.

 Sauté your choice of spices in a little ghee, add chopped, ripe fruit and some salt and cook until the fruit combination is tender, but not mushy, for a quick chutney.
 Fruits can also be eaten stewed or broiled.